troymessina/HumanAmbitions/markdown/Ch01_ExponentialGrowth.md

 on a logarithmic plot.
 ```

-What follows is a flight of fancy that quickly becomes absurd, but we will
-chase it to staggering levels of absurdity just because it is fun, instructive,
-and mind-blowing.
-Bear in mind that what follows should not be taken
-as predictions[^9] of our future: rather, we can use the absurdity to predict
-how our future *will not* look!
+What follows is a flight of fancy that quickly becomes absurd, but we will chase it to staggering levels of absurdity just because it is fun, instructive, and mind-blowing.
+Bear in mind that what follows should not be taken as predictions[^9] of our future: rather, we can use the absurdity to predict how our future *will not* look!

-The sun deposits energy at Earth's surface at a rate of about 1,000 W/mÂ²
-(1,000 Watts per square meter; we'll reach a better understanding for
+The sun deposits energy at Earth's surface at a rate of about 1000 W/m<sup>2</sup> (1000 Watts per square meter; we'll reach a better understanding for
-these units in Chapter 5).
-Ignoring clouds, the projected area intercepting
-the sun's rays is just A = ÏRÂ², where Râ is the radius of the earth, around
+these units in [](#chap:energypower)).
+Ignoring clouds, the projected area intercepting the sun's rays is just $A = \pi R_{\oplus}^2$, where $R_{\oplus}$ is the radius of the earth, around
 6,400 km.
 Roughly a quarter of the earth's surface is land, and adding
 it all up we get about 30 Ã 10Â¹âµ W hitting land.
 If we put solar panels
 on every square meter of land converting sunlight to electrical energy